Carms-dev/gegi-law-gatsby-netlify/content/cases/may-v-ontario-health-and-long-term-care.md

 ---
 isCornerstone: false
-caseName: May v Ontario (Health and Long-Term Care)
+caseName: May v.
+Ontario (Health and Long-Term Care)
 citation: 2011 HRTO 2179
 description: The issue, in this case, is whether it is an abuse of process to relitigate the delisting of sex reassignment surgery in 1998 as an insured